squarerootminusone/alleles/README.md

 ## Importance of population size $N_e$

-In this [Dwarkesh interview](https://youtu.be/sRKBGVFVYAw?si=3-HM7qbEecfYNqal&t=3649) David Reich suggests that for human populations larger than $\approx 10^6$ "every mutation that can occur does occur within a couple of generations$.
+In this [Dwarkesh interview](https://youtu.be/sRKBGVFVYAw?si=3-HM7qbEecfYNqal&t=3649) David Reich suggests that for human populations larger than $\approx 10^6$ "every mutation that can occur does occur within a couple of generations".
 This is off, and does not account for the genetic drift (i.e. initial stochasticity of the process) that kills most of beneficial mutants.
-Indeed, for such $N_e$ regardless of $s$ the time required for a mutation to successfuly estabilish dominates:
+Indeed, for such $N_e$ regardless of $s$ the time required for a mutation to successfully establish dominates:

 $$
 \frac{